Skip to main content

 • Content files changed -> content hot update only.

-• Background files changed -> background patch or reload fallback only.
+• Background files changed -> background patch or reload fallback, then queued content re-injection after background comes online.

 Firefox